djschleen/devsecops-architecture-tools/CONTRIBUTING.md

 ## Licensing Notes

-Any contributions you make will be under the MIT Software License.
-When you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
+Any contributions you make will be under the MPL Software License.
+When you submit code changes, your submissions are understood to be under the same MPL License that covers the project.
 Feel free to contact the maintainers if that's a concern.